-As the summer approaches, UC Davis employees and students must prioritize their safety and well-being while conducting field research, and working outdoors in the heat and wildfire smoke.
+UC Davis employees and students must prioritize their safety and well-being while working outdoors, conducting field research and working at heights, potentially in the heat and wildfire smoke.

 Topics Below